Local Government FAQs

 Either party can initiate the completion of the hearing scheduling and discovery plan.
 Because failure to complete and file the Plan may result in dismissal of the appeal, it is ultimately the duty of the appellant to ensure it is completed and filed.

-Download the form available here.
+Download the Hearing Scheduling and Discovery form.
 Contact the opposing party or their representative.
 Discuss any discovery issues you anticipate, including designation of experts and service of expert reports.
 Confer with PAAB's hearing calendar at https://paab.iowa.gov/events and find a date/time on which the parties and PAAB are available.
 Complete the downloaded form and file it with PAAB.
 PAAB will notify you if there is a problem with the selected hearing date.
 If not, PAAB will put the hearing on its calendar and approve the HSDP.

 If you have a question to be added to this list, please Contact Us.